stelzinga/MF/Management_Framework-Appendix.md

 In which: Maintenance is a catch-all for one or more of the following: on/off-boarding (including due diligence, negotiation, contracts, service agreements, notification,...), implementation, integration, testing, quality assessment (including calibration of thresholds), performance assessment, data collection, reporting, update, purchase and/or disposal of the Sub-Goal topic.
 It can include definition of procedure on how to perform said maintenance, validation workflow, referential updates, software configurations, documentation, meetings in relation to the topic, etc. Maintenance could be construed as Change and not Run.
 The difference is subtle, and at the discretion of the Manager.
 In most cases, if maintenance is rather small compared to the resulting Growth of Revenue or decrease in Cost, or decrease in Risk then it is deemed Run.

-The last Sub-Goal, Production Support, is typically used for roles within an Activity that are a direct support to, without being accountable for Production, but also not being considered a Supplier e.g., Business Managers, COOs, Function Support, Team Support, Trade Support, Business Support, etc. Often, this Sub-Goal embeds interaction with the Business Functions, and potentially performance of processes related to such Business Functions.
+The last Sub-Goal, Production Support, is typically used for roles within an Activity that are a direct support to, without being accountable for Production, but also not being considered a Supplier e.g., Business Managers, COOs, Function Support, Team Support, Trade Support, Business Support, etc. Often, this Sub-Goal embeds interaction with the Business Functions, and potentially the performance of processes related to such Business Functions.
 Production Support cannot perform, or assist in, any Routine of an Activity, but can assist in any of the other Sub-Goals.
 It is possible that there are as many Production Support Sub-Goals as there are Activities, which is the case if each Activity has a dedicated Support.
 Note that It is possible that the various Maintenance Sub-Goals in prd are owned by Suppliers.

 Run Goal = ovs
 The following are typical Sub-Goals for Run Goal ovs: